COVID-19: Delhi records 69 new cases; positivity rate 0.12 pc | Health

 - India

-Delhi on Friday recorded no death due to COVID-19 and 69 fresh cases with a positivity rate of 0.12 per cent, according to data shared by the city health department.
+Delhi recorded zero death due to COVID-19 and 69 fresh cases of the infection with a positivity rate of 0.12 per cent on Friday, according to data shared by the city health department.

+On Thursday, the national capital logged 85 cases, its highest in over four months, with a positivity rate of 0.15 per cent.

-The number of cumulative cases stood at 14,42,004.
+The number of cumulative cases of the disease now stands at 14,42,004.
 Over 14.16 lakh patients have recovered from the infection.

+Amid a jump in cases of the new variant in Delhi, doctors here on Friday also said people should avoid all gatherings and follow Covid-appropriate behaviour.

+Health experts and doctors treating Covid patients at leading government and private facilities in the city said a ''sense of complacency'' has crept in among a large section of citizens despite witnessing the ''horrors of the second wave'' of Covid infections earlier this year.

-Two coronavirus-linked deaths have been recorded in December so far -- one each on December 6 and December 8.
+Two COVID-19 deaths have been recorded in Delhi in December so far.

 Seven COVID-19 deaths were reported here in November this year, the highest count of fatalities due to the coronavirus infection in the last three months in the national capital, according to official data.